 - If either the Complainant or Conciliator prefer not to talk privately again, or if they do talk but are unsuccessful in resolving the complaint, or if either the Complainant or the Conciliator is not satisfied with a proposed counseling regimen, or the Complainant is not satisfied with the reported results of such a regimen, either the Complainant or the Conciliator (“the Parties”) may request a Formal Review of the complaint.

-- The IRO shall make every reasonable effort to gather as complete and accurate an understanding of the situation as possible.
-This may involve: requesting more detailed written statements or evidentiary documents from the Parties, individual conversations with the Parties or relevant witnesses, or joint conversations with the parties or witnesses, either by phone, video conference or in-person meetings.
+- The IRO shall make every reasonable effort to gather as complete and accurate an understanding of the situation and issues as possible.
+This investigation may involve: requesting more detailed written statements or evidentiary documents from the Parties or relevant witnesses, individual conversations with the Parties or relevant witnesses, or joint conversations with the Parties or witnesses, either by phone, video conference or in-person meetings.

-- If a personal, informal resolution is not confirmed in writing by both Parties, after gathering all relevant information the IRO shall issue a written Decision that provides a detailed response to each element of the Complaint.
-This Decision may include: acquitting or reproving the Conciliator in whole or in part; offering counsel to either or both parties on how to repair wrongs or change attitudes or behavior that appears to have contributed to the complaint; communicating concerns to the Conciliator’s church leadership; temporary suspension of certification and implementation of a counseling regimen for the Conciliator; or, in the case of serious or unrepentant violations to the Standard of Conduct, revocation of the Conciliator’s certification.
+- If a personal, informal resolution is not supported by both Parties, after gathering all relevant information the IRO (or panel) shall render a Decision that addresses the elements of the Complaint.
+This Decision may be communicated either verbally or in writing to the Parties and may include: acquitting or reproving the Conciliator in whole or in part; offering counsel to either or both parties on how to repair wrongs or change attitudes or behavior that appears to have contributed to the complaint; communicating concerns to the Conciliator’s church leadership or colleagues; temporary suspension of certification and implementation of a counseling regimen for the Conciliator; or, in the case of serious or unrepentant violations to the Standard of Conduct, revocation of the Conciliator’s certification.

 Appellate Review of a Conciliator Grievance

-- If either of the Parties is dissatisfied with the IRO’s Decision, they may appeal it to an Appellate Panel.
+- If either of the Parties is dissatisfied with the IRO’s (or panel’s) Decision, they may appeal it to an Appellate Panel within thirty (30) days.

 - The Appellate Panel shall be three members of the Board of Directors of RW360, as designated by the Board of Directors.
 If the complaint is filed against the president of RW360, neither he nor any family member may serve on the Appellate Panel or participate in its deliberations.